BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 ==========================

-Anyway, this removes the need for the O(log n) stack space!
+This removes the need for the O(log n) stack space!
 Although, to be fair, that wasn't really an issue – sorting 1.5 million items only recurses ~20 times anyway.
 The real problem is that O(n) for the separate buffer!
 What can we do about <i>that</i>?<br/><br/><br/>

 <b>Merging using a half-size buffer</b><br/>